-The Group reported net operating revenues of nil and P2.4 million for the nine-month period ending September 30, 2022 and 2021, respectively.
+The Group reported net operating revenues of nil and P1.4 million for the six-month period ending June 30, 2022 and 2021, respectively.
 The decrease in revenues was primarily due to the temporary closure of the Donatela Resort & Sanctuary caused by the COVID-19 pandemic.
 In October 2021, in a proactive response to preserve the Company's resources and in response to the return of Enhanced Community Quarantine (ECQ) restrictions in the National Capital Region (NCR) and certain adjacent provinces, management decided to temporarily close the property until further reassessment of the situation.
 At that time, existing bookings were cancelled and the expected number of reservations were not achieved.
 With the steady resumption of both domestic and international flights, the Company is assessing reopening options and the optimal time to re-open Donatela.
-The Company believes that it can quickly reopen Donatela when the necessary pre-conditions are met.
-With the continuing resumption of both domestic and international flights and the general reopening of the economy, the Company is pursuing plans to reopen Donatela by December 2022.
+The Company believes that it can quickly re-open Donatela when the necessary pre-conditions are met.
+With the continuing resumption of both domestic and international flights and the general reopening of the economy, the Company is pursuing plans to reopen Donatela by the start of the fourth quarter of the year.